Undergraduate Course: Medical Anthropology (BIME10063)

 The introductory part of the course will establish the relevance of medical anthropology and the ethnographic method to research and medical practice; will provide an overview of the historical development and current debates within medical anthropology; and introduce students to the methodological principles and practicalities of ethnographic research and associated research ethics.

 The course will go on to apply these to substantive areas of health and medicine.
-These include historical and global variation in the meanings attributed to and explanations given for illness, trauma and emotional distress; non-biomedical healing systems and care practices, including traditional healing and complementary and alternative therapies; locally variable expressions of biomedicine; medicalisation of aspects of contemporary life through the examples of Post-Traumatic Stress and Attention Deficit Hyperactivity Disorders; the contribution of medical anthropology to illuminating the local contexts in which global health initiatives, including those tackling infectious diseases such as Tuberculosis and HIV, are implemented; and death and dying across a variety of cultural settings.
+These include historical and global variation in the meanings attributed to and explanations given for illness, trauma and emotional distress; the COVID-19 pandemic; non-biomedical healing systems and care practices, including traditional healing and complementary and alternative therapies; locally variable expressions of biomedicine; medicalisation of aspects of contemporary life through the examples of Post-Traumatic Stress and Attention Deficit Hyperactivity Disorders; the contribution of medical anthropology to illuminating the local contexts in which global health initiatives, including those tackling infectious diseases, are implemented; and death and dying across a variety of cultural settings.

 This course is tailored to students with a background in biomedical sciences and intercalating MBChB and BVetSci students interested in exploring anthropological perspectives on health and medicine.
 Some will have been introduced to social science approaches to health in previous courses, for example Health, Illness and Society 3 (MSBM09003) or Health, Ethics and Society (which forms part of the MBChB).
 However, it is assumed that students have no prior specific knowledge of Medical Anthropology.